 Belle Creek is one of many newer neighborhoods that has a Metropolitan District (also known as a Metro District), instead of a Homeowners Association.
 The most notable difference, for homeowners, is that payments for common area maintenance, covenant enforcement, and the family center are made as a part of your annual property tax payment.

 The Belle Creek Metro District has one five-person board (MDB), which manages the Metro District and empowers the Covenant Enforcement Committee (CEC).
-The MDB is responsible for the annual Belle Creek budget and generally fulfilling the requirements of a Metropolitan District, and is currently developer controlled with one resident board member.
+The MDB is responsible for the annual Belle Creek budget and generally fulfilling the requirements of a Metropolitan District, and is home owner controlled with all board members being residents of Belle Creek.
 In contrast, the CEC is a group of volunteer Belle Creek homeowners whose sole purpose is to work with the Covenant Enforcement Manager (Wolfersberger LLC) and the District Manager (Mulhern MRE) to ensure fair and consistent covenants are in place and people are held to the appropriate standards.
 The CEC does this by assessing community concerns, handling violation disputes, and approving/rejecting architectural review requests.
 All of the decisions of the CEC are upheld by the powers given to the MDB by the Master Declaration of Covenants and by-laws.

 If you discover a sprinkler problem in the common areas of the community, please call Brightview at 303-472-6812 to help ensure the common areas are as beautiful as they can be.